rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 #### Thoughts as Objects

 As there are no new ingredients, we will represent thoughts as objects.
 It will be possible to assemble thoughts like lego pieces to create a plan (i.e. sequence).
-In addition they could be overlayed onto the here-and-now if required.
+In addition they could be overlaid onto the here-and-now if required.
 This ability will build on lower-level abilities in manipulating real-world objects - i.e. there will be less training required for this additional layer if the system can already arrange objects.

 ![self narrative](assets/images/fig-self-narrative.png)